 Requirements for admission

 Prior to admission, you must have met the following requirements:

-Have a grade point average of at least 2.50.
+Overall minimum grade point average (GPA) of at least 2.50.

 Admission to the program

 When the above steps have been completed and requirements met, your application file will be complete, and it will be sent to your major department for review.
 Should the department want to meet with you, you will be notified.
 The department will make a recommendation to the Teacher Education Committee.

 The Teacher Education Committee makes the final decision on all admissions to the Teacher Education program, and applicants will be notified of the committee's decision.

 A student may be fully admitted to the program and will then be notified and invited to attend the Teacher Education Induction Ceremony held once each semester (fall and spring).